babyfish-ct/jimmer/README.md

 -   Data structures of any shape can be processed as a whole for:

-    -   Reading: Jimmer creates this infinitely flexible data structure and passes it to you
+    -   **Reading**: Jimmer creates this infinitely flexible data structure and passes it to you
-    -   Writing: You create this infinitely flexible data structure and pass it to Jimmer
+    -   **Writing**: You create this infinitely flexible data structure and pass it to Jimmer

 Since Jimmer's design philosophy is to read and write data structures of arbitrary shapes rather than processing simple objects, how does it differ from technologies with similar capabilities?